AkhandSrivastava/Business_Insights_360/README.md

 Welcome to Business Insights 360 - Transforming Data into Strategic Action!

-This project is a comprehensive Power BI dashboard developed to analyze and visualize key performance metrics across various departments at AtliQ Hardware.
-It provides actionable insights into finance, sales, marketing, supply chain, and executive operations, empowering stakeholders to make informed decisions for strategic growth.
+Business_Insights_360 is an advanced Power BI dashboard that seamlessly integrates critical performance metrics across AtliQ Hardware’s finance, sales, marketing, supply chain, and executive operations.
+By converting complex data into intuitive, real-time visualizations, it equips stakeholders with the insights needed to make informed strategic decisions and drive sustainable business growth.

 ## Live Dashboard